 (noting that energy storage could be a positive or negative value)

-If part of the generation is unknown/unavailable (e.g. distributed generation) to the system operator (NGESO or DNOs), the value must be estimated.
+If part of the generation is unknown/unavailable (e.g. distributed generation) to the system operator (NESO or Network Operators), the value must be estimated.

 Netted Demand is defined as the netted value of active power seen from a given point of the system, computed as (load – generation – storage consumption), at a given instant or averaged over any designated interval of time.